 Hue got its start in 2012 as an Apple exclusive.
 This was the flagship smart lighting tech of Apple at the time.
 These lights used Zigbee Light Link communication and had your basic suite of smart functions.

-Fast-forward to today and the Philips Hue world looks completely different.
+Fast-forward to today and the Philips hue lights world looks completely different.
 Philips Hue is no longer an Apple Store exclusive and their product range covers nearly every conceivable home lighting need.

 The Philips Hue Downlights are part of the modern wave of recessed lighting.
 These lights are installed into the ceiling rather than as part of a hanging light fixture.
 They look modern, eliminate the need for hanging fixtures, and can provide new style and lighting options for homeowners.

-Philips Hue has two generations of their downlights.
+Philips hue lights has two generations of their downlights.
 Let’s take a look at the difference between them.

 Two Generations of Philips Hue Downlights